10 Thanksgiving Recipe Faves Made HealthyRecipes

-Thanksgiving is a very special holiday for this blog, as it marks the anniversary of filming and posting videos on this blog of how to incorporate Traditional Cooking techniques in your home.
+Thanksgiving is a very special holiday for this blog, as it marks the anniversary of filming and posting videos of how to incorporate Traditional Cooking techniques in your home.

-The very first video I posted was of me making turkey stock with my leftover Thanksgiving turkey bones!
+The very first video I posted five years ago was of me making turkey stock with my leftover Thanksgiving turkey bones.

 That video was a total lark (not to mention my crazy hairstyle) but folks responded so positively that I decided to start doing them regularly.
 There are now well over 100 videos and nearly 20,000 subscribers on The Healthy Home Economist YouTube Channel!

-I thought it might be nice to round up all those Thanksgiving related posts into one place including any videos.
-I hope you find something in this list that makes your Thanksgiving hosting duties next week a bit more manageable!
+I thought it might be nice to round up all the healthy Thanksgiving recipes into one place including any videos.
+I hope you find something in this list that makes your Thanksgiving hosting duties a bit more manageable … and nutritious!

-Video: How to Make Turkey Stock: Don’t laugh – this was my VERY FIRST video for this blog about 2 years ago.
+How to Make Turkey Stock: Don’t laugh – this was my VERY FIRST video for this blog 5 years ago.
 The info is great but I am a serious dweeb on camera!
 I’ve hopefully improved a bit since then.

 Fermented Potatoes: If you have trouble with mashed potatoes, try this recipe.
 It makes all that starch a lot more digestible with the bonus of enzymes and probiotics from the fermentation process.

-Video: How to Make Gravy: My hubby gets into the act and shows you his awesome gravy making skills in this video!
+How to Make REAL Gravy: My hubby gets into the act and shows you his awesome gravy making skills in this video!

-Pumpkin Pie: What is Thanksgiving without pumpkin pie?
+Pumpkin Pie (dairy free): What is Thanksgiving without pumpkin pie?
 This recipe shows you how to make the best tasting pumpkin pie without that nasty evaporated milk from the supermarket!